musevlt/imphot/doc/imphot/pitfalls.rst

 If many observations of a field are taken over a long period, their relative positions must be aligned before the images can be summed to generate a higher SNR image.
-The alignment procedure is generally automated, using either auto-correlation, or an image fitting procedure like the one implemented by the `imphot` module.
+The alignment procedure is generally automated, using either cross-correlation, or an image fitting procedure like the one implemented by the `imphot` module.
 It is critically important that any stars in the images be masked out before this procedure is performed.
 Stars are usually the brightest and